The Amateur Radio Service

 conditions.
 High speed CW operators, using abbreviations, and international Q signals can

-actually communicate as fast as most people would with voice.
+actually communicate almost as fast as most people would with voice.

 American Radio Relay League